February 24, 2017

 Rotational Interns, South Florida Wildlife Center

-The South Florida Wildlife Center, a high-volume non-profit wildlife rescue and rehabilitation facility that also cares for and finds homes for many non-native species, has internship opportunities (click to view expanded position description) beginning in the spring of 2014 for those who’d like to learn about wildlife care, rehabilitation and medicine.
+The South Florida Wildlife Center, a high-volume non-profit wildlife rescue and rehabilitation facility that also cares for and finds homes for many non-native species, has internship opportunities (click to view expanded position description) for those who’d like to learn about wildlife care, rehabilitation and medicine.
 This position is ideal for those interested in pursuing a career in veterinary medicine, biology, ecology or conservation, or wildlife rehabilitation.
 The internship may fulfill some universities’ requirements for independent study credits.

 This unique experience gives interns the chance to learn from practicing professionals while rotating through our animal care, medical, outreach, and rehabilitation and release departments.
 Interns are exposed to the operations of a wildlife center and learn how the center fits into the larger picture of animal protection.

 Each rotation has specific learning goals and tasks designed to meet those goals.
 During the animal care rotation, interns learn the care and husbandry challenges of the animals in our care.
 The medical rotation focuses on the initial steps of animal intake; interns gain a basic understanding of medical problems the center encounters, and get introduced to various medical tests and procedures.
 During the outreach rotation, the intern learns to answer calls about wildlife emergencies and communicate with the public about specific wildlife interactions.
 While in the rehabilitation and release rotation, interns learn related challenges and potential solutions, specific parameters used to assess release readiness, how we choose sites for release and how a release is performed.

 Some specific internship responsibilities include: